deng-project/deng/README.md

 # DENG

 ![logo](logo/logo_full.png)
-DENG (deadly game engine) is an early-stage rendering engine for Windows.
-The primary goal of this project, is to create a suitable environment for 3D game development with many features such as Python scripting, game editor, physics support, audio support and networking.
+DENG (deadly game engine) is an early-stage game engine for Windows.
+The primary goal of this project, is to create a suitable environment for 3D game development with many features such as C# scripting, game editor, physics support, audio support and networking.

 ## Building